kareenamatwani/Tax_Invoice_Manager/README.md

 ## Topics

 ### Introduction
-- Overview of the Tax Invoice Project.
+- Overview: The Tax Invoice Project aims to streamline the process of managing and analyzing tax invoice transactions.
-- Objective and purpose of the project.
+- Objective: The project's primary objective is to provide a robust solution for businesses to efficiently handle tax invoice data and generate insightful reports for analysis.

 ### Features
 - Transaction data extraction from PDF files.